Mojito

 Frequently Asked Questions

-What type of rum is best for making a Mojito?
+What type of rum is best for a Mojito?

-For a classic Mojito, a light rum is preferred, as it provides a smooth base that complements the mint and lime without overpowering them.
-Brands like Bacardi or Havana Club are popular choices, but you can also experiment with artisanal rums for a unique twist.
+Light rum is traditionally used for Mojitos due to its smooth flavor that complements the mint and lime.
+Brands like Bacardi or Havana Club are popular choices, but you can experiment with different light rums to find your preferred taste.

 What is the origin of the Mojito?

-To create a non-alcoholic Mojito, simply replace the rum with additional soda water or a non-alcoholic rum alternative.
-The rest of the ingredients remain the same—fresh mint, lime juice, and sugar—to maintain the cocktail's refreshing essence.
+To create a non-alcoholic Mojito, simply omit the rum and replace it with additional soda water or a splash of tonic water.
+Maintain the same proportions of mint, lime juice, and sugar for a refreshing mocktail experience.

-What is the best way to muddle mint for a Mojito?
+What are the best garnishes for a Mojito?